 You can’t write a blog post and then optimize it for SEO later; you need to incorporate SEO into your content strategy from the beginning.
 The best way to do that is to lead with keyword research.

-Once you’ve conducted this research, you can start creating content.
+Once you’ve conducted this research, you can begin developing content.
 Then, it’s time to tighten all aspects of on-page, off-page, and technical SEO to ensure your content truly shines.

 Start with keywords